TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-Apparently, we can't do much more.
+At first glance, it seems there isn't much we can do here.

-But if we analyze the `nmap` output, we can see a `/.git` directory on this website.
+However, upon analyzing the `nmap` output, we notice the presence of a `.git` directory on the web server.

-Using the famous GitHub called [git-dumper](), we can use the following oneliner to dump this repository on our local machine:
+Using the popular tool [git-dumper](), we can retrieve the repository with the following oneliner:

 <br />